 The white dot is on a side you won’t even see unless you look at it.

 Of course this makes the book rather thick once everything is in it!
-I like to store mine with the animals already in but you can also store them in a ziplock or a basket.
+I like to store mine with the animals already in but you can also store them in a sealable plastic zip bag or a basket.

 Here is a little video of play.